zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Elvira:  If I saw a Johnny Depp or any celebrity wa lking down the street, I would just go crazy!
 For sure I’d chase them down!

-Tour guide:  This isn’t a hop-on, hop-off bus and i t would be really dangerous to run out into L.A. traffic.
+Tour guide:  This isn’t a hop-on, hop-off bus and it would be really dangerous to run out into L.A. traffic.

 Elvira:  Oh, what’s a little danger if I can come f ace to face with a real life movie star?